Why Birmingham?

 Collage Club

 Hosted bi-monthly by local artist Jenny Lundmark, Collage Club is a relaxing place to spend a weekday evening.
-While at the club, I have collaged everything from a cowboy wearing a skirt made of birds to a giant owl wearing a leopard-print furry hat (quirky clothing seems to be my collage niche).
-Spending a couple of hours cutting and sticking is good for the mind - I can’t recommend it enough.
+While at the club, I have collaged everything from a cowboy wearing a skirt made of birds to a giant owl wearing a leopard-print furry hat (outlandish clothing seems to be my collage niche).
+Spending a couple of hours cutting and sticking, surrounded by like-minded makers and listening to soothing music is extremely good for the mind.

 Boxer Short Films